 - The SECURE Act (December 2019) eliminated the Stretch IRA except for ...

 - Surviving spouse of original owner

 - Must transfer to the surviving spouse within 10 yrs

 - Minor child < age of majority

 - Person >10 years younger than the decedent

 - Disabled individuals

 - Chronically ill individuals

-- For all others the account must be completely distributed within 10 years of the original owner's death, but there are no annual RMD requirements
+- For all others the account must be completely distributed within 10 years of the original owner's death, RMDs are required

-Important to educate heirs now about options Talk to your estate planning attorney!
+- Important to educate heirs now about options

+- Talk to your estate planning attorney!